ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 Now, you need to create a branch for the local development environment to use for your {{site.data.keyword.cloud_notm}} Platform Delivery Pipeline Build Stage:

-1. Click the branch icon; you are prompted to enter a name for the branch (see Figure 14).
+1. If using Github Desktop, click the branch icon; you are prompted to enter a name for the branch (see Figure 14).
 This example uses Local-dev as the name.

 ![new_git_branch](https://s3.us.cloud-object-storage.appdomain.cloud/docs-resources/web-app-tutorial-014-dev-branch.jpg)
-{: caption="Figure 14.
+{: caption="Figure 4.
 Use Github Desktop to create a local dev branch" caption-side="top"}

 2. After you create the branch, GitHub compares the local files on the Local-dev branch with the files in the repository on the master branch and reports No local changes.
-You can now click Publish to add the branch you created on your local repo to your GitHub repo (as shown in Figure 15).
+You can now click Publish to add the branch you created on your local repo to your GitHub repo (as shown in Figure 5).

 ![publish_branch](https://s3.us.cloud-object-storage.appdomain.cloud/docs-resources/web-app-tutorial-015-git-push.jpg)
-{: caption="Figure 15.
+{: caption="Figure 5.
 Publish your git branch to your repo's remote origin" caption-side="top"}

 Now that the Local-dev branch is published to the GitHub repo in your toolchain, the build stage of your {{site.data.keyword.cloud_notm}} Platform Delivery Pipeline will be triggered followed by the deploy stage anytime you push a commit to it.
-Deploying the app from the Cloud Foundry CLI will no longer be necessary, as the deployment has been integrated directly into your workflow.
+Deploying the app from the CLI will no longer be necessary, as the deployment has been integrated directly into your workflow.

 ### Setting up {{site.data.keyword.cos_full_notm}} your storage credentials
 {: #tutorial-credentials}

 You need to configure {{site.data.keyword.cos_short}} credentials for your web application, as well as a 'bucket' where it will store and retrieve images.
-The API key you will create will need {{site.data.keyword.cos_short}} HMAC credentials, as defined by
+The API key you will create will need {{site.data.keyword.cos_short}} HMAC credentials, as defined by your
 [Service Credentials](https://cloud.ibm.com/docs/services/cloud-object-storage/hmac?topic=cloud-object-storage-service-credentials).
 You may recognize the terms `access_key_id` and `secret_access_key` as you might have an AWS account, and use a credentials file that already has `aws_access_key_id` and `aws_secret_access_key` entries.

-After you have completed creating an API key, and copied the HMAC credentials, complete the following steps:
+After you have completed creating an API key, downloaded, and then copied the HMAC credentials, complete the following steps:

 1. On the local development environment, place the credentials in the Windows path `%USERPROFILE%\\.aws\\credentials` (for Mac/Linux users, the credentials should go into `~/.aws/credentials)`.
-Example 12 shows the contents of a typical credentials file.
+Example 33 shows the contents of a typical credentials file.

 ```bash